Compare Quotes in 2 Minutes

 Secured with SHA-256 Encryption

-Insurance coverage for mobile homes is in many ways a lot like a typical homeowners policy.
+Insurance coverage for mobile homes is, in many ways, a lot like a typical homeowners policy.
 Many insurers who provide coverage for modular or mobile homes have two types of coverage options, standard and upgraded.
-The upgraded policy will allow you to replace your modular home at current market rates, in addition to insuring your property up to 120% of the coverage.
+The upgraded policy will allow you to replace your modular home at current market rates and insuring your property up to 120% of the coverage.